SapienzaNLP/xl-amr/README.md

 For postprocessing two steps are needed:

 1 - Run wikification using **DBPedia Spotlight API** on the test sentences for each language.
-Before running the script, start a docker server (following the instructions here [spotlight-docker](https://github.com/dbpedia-spotlight/spotlight-docker)) for the the specific language model at ```{port}``` for example:
+Before running the script, start a docker server (following the instructions here [spotlight-docker](https://github.com/dbpedia-spotlight/spotlight-docker)) for the the specific language model at ```{port}``` for example (the italian case):

     docker run -itd --restart unless-stopped -p 2230:80 dbpedia/spotlight-italian spotlight.sh